25,000+ Texas Families & Businesses Served Since 1946

 If you are struggling to keep up with taxes, you are not alone!
 It is something that nearly all business owners face at some point.
 That is why our team at American Finance & Investment Co., Inc. partners with commercial property owners across the state who need help paying their taxes.

-We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out a manageable repayment plan for you.
+We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full, and we will work out a manageable repayment plan for you.
 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits:

 • Quick and completely online process